allending0506/vjudge-solutions/README.md

-# DMOJ solutions #
+# VJudge solutions #
-A growing list of my personal solutions to various problems found on the DMOJ website.
+A growing list of my personal solutions to various problems found on the VJudge site (and other online programming competition judges).
 Solutions are mainly in C++ but I might add other languages.

 ## Licensing